nch3ng/leetcode/solutions/236.lowest-common-ancestor-of-a-binary-tree/question.md

 Given a binary tree, find the lowest common ancestor (LCA) of two given nodes in the tree.

-According to the definition of LCA on Wikipedia: “The lowest common ancestor is defined between two nodes v and w as the lowest node in T that has both v and w as descendants (where we allow a node to be a descendant of itself).”
+According to the definition of LCA on Wikipedia: &ldquo;The lowest common ancestor is defined between two nodes p&nbsp;and q&nbsp;as the lowest node in T that has both p&nbsp;and q&nbsp;as descendants (where we allow a node to be a descendant of itself).&rdquo;

+Given the following binary search tree:&nbsp; root =&nbsp;[3,5,1,6,2,0,8,null,null,7,4]

         _______3______